hugazo/vue-firebase-template/README.md

 For persisted state, you need to declare the value of the persisted state in your store.
 Refer to the `src/store/demo.ts` file for a working example.

+### Pwa Support

+The app is configured as a PWA out-of-the box.
+If you need more personalization, you can follow the guides on [vite-plugin-pwa](https://vite-plugin-pwa.netlify.app/)

 ## TO-DO

 - [x] Base Project